LuaLS/luarocks-build-addon/README.md

 # Experimental LuaRocks Build Backend for LuaLS Addons

+## Building

 1. Start by cloning this repo.

-2. `luarocks --local --lua-version=5.4 make` to build this rock and install it in the user's manifest so it can be used to build other rocks.
+2. `luarocks --local --lua-version=5.4 make` to build this rock and install it in the user-level rocks tree so it can be used to build other rocks.

 3. For testing, clone an addon.
 I have been using the [cc-tweaked documentation addon](https://gitlab.com/carsakiller/cc-tweaked-documentation).